Everyone faces failure, and what we say to our kids is important. Learn what to avoid when your child loses a

-Except… sometimes we don’t do a good job doing that.
-We offer reassuring words that actually send the wrong message about grit,resilience, and perseverance.
+Except sometimes, we end up doing more harm than good.
+We offer reassuring words that actually send the wrong message about grit, resilience, and perseverance.

 So, back to the question: What do you say?
-What do you tell your daughter after a loss crushed her expectations and she flat out failed?
+What do you tell your child after a loss crushed her expectations and she flat out failed?

 Mistake 1: “You did your best”

 I was shocked when I read this wasn’t always an appropriate response.
 Isn’t doing your best a sign that you at least tried all that you could?
 That you couldn’t perform any higher than what you did?

-Before doling out this advice, ask yourself if your child really did her best.
-Telling her she did when she didn’t shuts the door for future improvement.
+Before doling out this advice, ask yourself if he really did his best.
+Telling him that he did (when he didn’t) shuts the door for future improvement.
 He has little opportunities to actually win when he thinks this is the best he can do.

 Mistake 2: “You’re still Number One to me”

 Our kids will always be number one to us, yes, but… this isn’t about you.

-Telling your daughter she’s still first place in your heart places too much emphasis on you.
-That her joy relies on you.
-And that so long as she’s always got the number one spot in your mind, that all is okay.
+Telling your child that she’s still first place in your heart places too much emphasis on you—that her joy relies on you.
+And that so long as she’s always got the number one spot in your heart, that all is okay.